enveloophq/docsjs/src/content/docs/getting-started/adding-a-sending-domain.md

 ---
 title: "Adding a Sending Domain"
 description: "Set up Enveloop to send messages using your own sending domain."
+sidebar:
+  order: 6
 ---

 Enveloop is a full end-to-end email provider.
 You can set up your domains in the app and send using multiple email addresses.